dhis2/dhis2-fhir-adapter/README.md

 __The source code is still under development and must still be extended to support all features that are required for the demo!__
 ## Mappings to DHIS2
 FHIR structures may contain multiple values for one field (e.g. multiple names or addresses).
 This will not be displayed by the following sections.
 The resulting mapping configuration reduces multiple values to a single value.
-### FHIR Organization
-The organization resource is only included in the transaction bundle to include a reference to the national identifier of the organization (must be the organization code).
-Since the organization will not include the parent organization (FHIR Organization.partOf) it cannot be used to create or update an organization unit on DHIS2.
-This would also require that the complete hierarchy up to the root organization is included and updated in the transaction bundle (due to required references of national identifiers).
-The prototype adapter will therefore ignore the update request of the organization and return a status of 200.
 ### FHIR Patient
 | FHIR Structure           | DHIS2 Tracked Entity Name | Tracked Entity Attribute Name | Required | Unique |
 |--------------------------|---------------------------|-------------------------------|----------|--------|